Simplicial Chern-Weil theory for coherent analytic sheaves, part I: Preliminaries

 commutes.

-In the case where $Y_\bullet=\nerve{\bullet}$ we often say, as a mild abuse of language, \define{vector bundle on the nerve} to mean `\emph{locally free} sheaf of $\OO_{\nerve{\bullet}}$-modules'. \end{definition}
+In the case where $Y_\bullet=\nerve{\bullet}$ we often say, as a mild abuse of language, \define{vector bundle on the nerve} to mean ``\emph{locally free} sheaf of $\OO_{\nerve{\bullet}}$-modules''. \end{definition}

-\begin{remark} We refrain from calling such objects `simplicial sheaves', because they are not simply simplicial objects in some category of sheaves (because, for example, each sheaf lives on a different space, not to mention the fact that these objects are \emph{co}simplicial).
-Rather, they are some sort of (co)lax limit objects.\footnote{We can formalise this using the lax homotopy limit (of \cite[Definition~3.1]{Bergner2012}) of the diagram of model categories given by the pullback-pushforward Quillen adjunctions along the $\nerve{\bullet}$, which, in the notation of \cite{Bergner2012}, means taking $F_{\alpha,\beta}^\theta = (\nerve{\bullet}\theta)^*$ and $u_{\alpha,\beta}^\theta = \mathcal{E}^\bullet(\theta)$.}
+\begin{remark} We refrain from calling such objects simplicial sheaves, since this phrase can be justifiably interpreted in various ways.
+They are indeed simplicial objects in some category of sheaves, but this is maybe not entirely immediately obvious, since they look more cosimplicial at first glance.
+They can also be expressed as (co)lax limit objects.\footnote{We can formalise this using the lax homotopy limit (of \cite[Definition~3.1]{Bergner2012}) of the diagram of model categories given by the pullback-pushforward Quillen adjunctions along the $\nerve{\bullet}$, which, in the notation of \cite{Bergner2012}, means taking $F_{\alpha,\beta}^\theta = (\nerve{\bullet}\theta)^*$ and $u_{\alpha,\beta}^\theta = \mathcal{E}^\bullet(\theta)$.} For more details, we refer the interested reader to \cite{Hosgood2024}.

 We repeat the fact that these objects are \emph{covariant} with respect to $\Delta$ (that is, \emph{cosimplicial objects}), since they are contravariant objects (sheaves) on a contravariant space (a simplicial space). \end{remark}